Santa Ana Main Library is closed for a two-year renovation project. Learn more here.

 I was thrilled to join the celebration of the new Little Saigon sign at Harbor and West First Street in Santa Ana!
 Our diverse immigrant communities have played a crucial role in shaping this city, and today, I’m honored to spotlight the vibrant Vietnamese community, one of the largest contributors to our rich tapestry.
 Congratulations on this milestone! 🎉

-WHAT’S GOING ON THROUGHOUT THE CITY?
-Check out the Planning and Building Major Development Projects Webpage
+Check out the Planning and Building Agency’s Major Development Projects Webpage

 Local Upcoming Events and Student Resources

 I invite you to come and ask questions, share your concerns, and make suggestions about your neighborhood or about the City of Santa Ana.
-I look forward to meeting with you and openly discussing important community issues.
+I look forward to meeting with you and your neighbors to openly discuss important community issues.

 Specifically, Justice Outside seeks to engage Black, Indigenous, and People of Color and allies who are committed to effecting culture change within their organizations, in order to ensure that communities of color are authentically seen, valued, and connected to the outdoors.